battlerealms/guide/README.md

 This guide was last updated for Battle Realms: Zen Edition v1.59.1 (pre-Full Release) and is no longer actively maintained as I've stepped away from Battle Realms and its community.

-This remains the official GitHub repository under Ed Del Castillo's ownership, feel free to continue this work under the licensing terms above - just as I continued alecThunder's 2002 table for BR:WOTW.
+Feel free to continue this work under the licensing terms above - just as I continued alecThunder's 2002 table for BR:WOTW.

 ---

-**Enjoy exploring the world of Battle Realms!**